yorgoh/qiskit-metal/README.md

 * Add the path of your qiskit-metal folder to your PATH

-### For Developers
-If you are planning to develop the qiskit metal codebase, you'll want to use these instructions to [setup user environment](/docs/NEW_DEVELOPER_SETUP.md)

-## Common Issues

 #### pyqode/pyside
 Please be aware that the environment.xml and requirements.txt each use a different `pyside` version.
 This is done for Windows OS users to prevent a ipython kernel crash caused by the installation of a library incompatible with `pyqode`.